secondfry/school21-day11-tests/README.md

 11: OK.
 12: KO.
 Segmentation fault (Signal -11).
 Found the mistake.
 Tests probably do cover it now.
 13: OK.
 14: KO.
-My tests don't cover the entirety of the task.
+Tests are completely wrong.
+Read the task precisely.
 15: KO.
-My tests don't cover the entirety of the task and you probably should think about the subject little longer than you think.
+Tests are completely wrong.
+Read the task precisely.
 16: KO.
-My tests don't cover the entirety of the task.
+Tests are completely wrong.
+Read the task precisely.
 17: KO.
-Don't cheese it ;).
+Don't cheese it ;) or expect anti-cheese and act appropriately.
 ```